Tokyo to Enoshima: Your Guide to the Perfect Seaside Day Trip

 An hour from Tokyo, Enoshima (江の島) is a tiny, touristy island connected by a bridge to the mainland.
 Located in Kanagawa Prefecture in Fujisawa City (藤沢市) and enclosed by Kamakura, it is full of places to see and makes a nice day trip from Tokyo regardless of the season.

-How to Get to Enoshima?
+How to Get to Enoshima from Tokyo

 Things to Do in Enoshima

-1/ Enjoy the Food and Shopping in Benten Nakamise Dori Street
+Enjoy the Food and Shopping in Benten Nakamise Dori Street

 One of the first things to enjoy after crossing the Enoshima Benten Bridge (江の島弁天橋) and arriving on the island is Benzaiten Nakamise Dori Street (江の島弁財天仲見世通り), full of small stores and restaurants where you can find small souvenirs or taste Japanese street food, including local seafood, ice cream or beer.